Shelby: Nicer weather has arrived!

-Lower humidity, near-normal temperatures, and sunny skies have returned!
-This pattern will last through the early part of the weekend.
+Lower humidity, near-normal temperatures, and sunny skies will finish the week!
+This pattern will last through Saturday.
 Overnight lows will reach the 50s away from the lake and 60s near the lake and coast.

-The humidity returns by late in the weekend.
-A stray shower can’t be ruled out on Sunday, but Mother’s Day looks mostly dry and sunny for now.
+The humidity does return late in the weekend.
+Mother’s Day looks mostly dry and sunny, with a touch more heat and humidity.

-Storm chances do return next week.
-In addition to a warm, muggy feel, spotty storms are likely each afternoon Monday through Wednesday.
+Storm chances return next week.
+In addition to a warm, muggy feel, storms are likely Monday through Wednesday.
 The humidity will once again push the heat index over 90 degrees for a taste of the quickly approaching summer season.

+It’s not summer yet, though!
+A front may help drop that humidity by the late part of next week.

 Copyright 2021 WVUE.
 All rights reserved.